ESGF/esgf-swt/_posts/2015-02-09-Retrieving-Credentials-MyProxy-get-failed.markdown

      bash wget-################.sh -H

-Then authentication will be tried without certificates.
-This easy solution should work if you use Linux.
+Authentication will be tried without certificates then.

 **Solution 2:** Install Oracle Java 1.7 or newer and add it to your environment (define JAVA_HOME etc.).
 The wget script can usually be used without options then.